 Cheaper Option To Shield An Electrical Panel

-If you read my post on Mylar’s ability to block EMF radiation, you’d know that a mylar emergency blanket, that you can get for super cheap, does reduce EMF radiation.
+If you read my post on Mylar’s ability to block EMF radiation, you’d know that a mylar emergency blanket (like this one from Amazon), that you can get for super cheap, does reduce EMF radiation.

 So, you could get a material similar to this, depending on where your electrical panel is, and use it to shield the panel.
 In our home, the panel is in our laundry room, and we can shield it without it looking unattractive because it is in a room that isn’t seen that often.

 An electrical outlet will not put off nearly the amount of EMF radiation that an electrical panel will, especially if nothing is plugged in and drawing power from it.
 However, the wiring in your home that goes from the panel to these outlets can emit a small amount of radiation, primarily through dirty electricity.

 All sorts of devices like dimmer switches, computers, and even certain lightbulbs draw inconsistent power and switch the current from AC to DC, which interrupts the smooth sine waves and produces harmonics (physics definition, not musical one) of dirty electricity.

 This dirty electricity, since it cannot be used by other electronics, radiates a good amount of measurable EMF radiation, and can be harmful in the long run.
 You can read my full post on the dangers of dirty electricity for more on this.